TheRiisager/spring2023_exam_neo4j_setup/README.md

 RETURN p
 LIMIT 10
 ```
-This will give us 10 different routes between Bergen St and Wall St.
+This will give us 10 different routes between Bergen St and Wall St like so:
 ![query example](query_example.png)
+Notice how in the query, we make sure to exclude the "OPERATES" relation type.
+We do this because it links a route to an agency, which is not a mode of transportation one can take.
 Edit the database settings, increase the following by a reasonable amount:<br>
 server.memory.heap.initial_size
 server.memory.heap.max_size